aiven/aiven-docs/docs/products/kafka/howto/kafka-prometheus-privatelink.md

 :::note
-The `basic_auth` and `tls_config` are specified twice - first for scraping the HTTP SD response and then to retrieve service metrics.
+The `basic_auth` and `tls_config` are specified twice - first for scraping the HTTP SD response and to retrieve service metrics.
 This duplication is necessary because the same authentication and security settings are used to retrieve the service discovery information and scrape the metrics.